Opioid Treatment and Naloxone

 Where we are

-The following regional Opioid Treatment Centres are part of the new provincial Hub and Spoke model that is being implemented to improve access to opioid dependence treatment throughout the province.
-Referral is not needed.
-Call directly or discuss with your health-care provider:
+Regional Opioid Treatment Centres (Hubs) are part of the provincial Hub and Spoke model that is being implemented to improve access to opioid dependence treatment throughout the province.
+These hubs provide rapid access to treatment, including Suboxone and Methadone, and are also available to support community-based physicians, nurse practitioners, pharmacists, and counsellors.

 St. John’s